nextflow-io/nextflow/docs/azure.md

 3. Create a Storage account and, within that, an Azure Blob Container in the same location where the Batch account was created.
 Take note of the account name and key.
 4. If you plan to use Azure Files, create an Azure File share within the same Storage account and upload your input data.
 5. Associate the Storage account with the Azure Batch account.
-6. Make sure every process in your pipeline specifies one or more Docker containers with the {ref}`process-container` directive.
+6. Make sure every process in your pipeline specifies one or more Docker containers with the `process-container` directive.
 7. Make sure all of your container images are published in a Docker registry that can be accessed by your Azure Batch environment, such as [Docker Hub](https://hub.docker.com/), [Quay](https://quay.io/), or [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/) .

 A minimal Nextflow configuration for Azure Batch looks like the following snippet: